 The parties were properly notified of the scheduled hearing for this appeal.
-The appellant failed to provide a telephone number at which appellant could be reached for the scheduled hearing as required by the hearing notice.
+The appellant failed to call into the number listed on the hearing notice and provide the given PIN number for the hearing.
 Appellant did not request a postponement of the hearing before the hearing date.
-Official notice of the Clear2there hearing control screen is taken to establish that appellant did not call or register online with the Appeals Bureau to provide a telephone number and/or name of a representative before the date and time the hearing was scheduled.
+Official notice of the Clear2there hearing control screen is taken to establish that appellant did not call at the time set for the hearing.
 The appellant did not call in before the record was closed, 15 minutes after the hearing was scheduled to begin.